csnizik/newsnizikdotcom/data/blog/epic-rap-battles-of-history.md

 > Got NBC Sports, Weather Channel, Lamborghini,
 > Yep all of their websites are powered by me!
 > You can brag all you want but we both know the truth,
-> I'm old but I'm but I'm winning, you're just long in the tooth.
+> I'm old but I'm winning, you're just long in the tooth.

 ---